Fees and key information

 Why study this course?

-Our Criminology and International Security BSc (Hons) degree will allow you to gain a wider understanding of criminology in an international context.
+Our Criminology and International Security BA (Hons) degree will allow you to gain a wider understanding of criminology in an international context.
 Working with academics who are specialists in their field, you’ll examine the origins and responses to criminal behaviour.

 This course differs from other criminology programmes in the School of Social Sciences and Professions as it focuses on criminology on an international scale.
 Our international links will provide you with opportunities to spend your second year semester abroad in Europe, USA or Japan.